AlabamaASRL/asset_asrl/doc/tutorials/NewInterface.rst

 By default :code:`AutoScale` is set to :code:`"auto"` for all constraints and objectives.
 This will work well in most cases, but can be overridden when the user can specify a better scale factor.
-Manual scales specified by a assigning a scalar or vector of scales to the AutoScaling parameter.
+Manual scales specified by a assigning a scalar or vector of scales to the :code:`AutoScale` parameter.
 These will multiply the output of the function whenever AutoScaling is enabled.
-For example, for the bound on :code:`"R"`, we know that the units of the output will have dimensions of length, so it is reasonable to set the AutoScale variable :code:`1/Lstar`.
+For example, for the bound on :code:`"R"`, we know that the units of the output will have dimensions of length, so it is reasonable to set the AutoScale variable to :code:`1/Lstar`.
-Similarly, for the :code:`TargetOrbit` constraint, we know that the first component of the output(semi-major axis) has dimensions of length and all others already non-dimensional.
+Similarly, for the :code:`TargetOrbit` constraint, we know that the first component of the output(semi-major axis) has dimensions of length and all others are already non-dimensional.
-In that case, we can manually specify the output of the first component and then leaves the others set to 1.0.
+In that case, we can manually specify the output scale of the first component and then leave the others set to 1.0.

 When adding multiple phases to an :code:`OptimalControlProblem` we should also enable AutoScaling for the :code:`ocp` object as well.
-This will enable auto-scaling on all link constraints and objectives between phases.
+This will enable AutoScaling on all link constraints and objectives between phases.
 It should also be noted that units do not have to be the same for all phases in an :code:`ocp`.
 As with phases, the optional :code:`AutoScale` parameter on all link constraints and objectives can be overridden with custom scales if necessary.